scandrews/TriviaGame/README.md

-# TriviaGame
-Homework 5 - Trivia Game
+#Homework 5 - Trivia Game

-This version adds the following:
+Trivia game using timed rounds

+##Overview

- - 3 second timer which automatically starts the next round.
+The Trivia game uses times to give the user 10 seconds to answer a question, afterwhich a 3 second timer will automatically start the next question.
- - adds a round count which ends the game after 10 plays and asks the player if they'd like to play again

-Fixed the bug that caused erratic behavour
+##Functionality

+This application is an exercize in using javascript, is implemented using Bootstrap and jquery A simple server module using Express was added to facilitate deployment on Heroku.
+The original homework was front end only.

+##Technologies Used

+HTML, CSS, Bootstrap
+Javascript, JQuery
+NodeJS, Express

+##Author

+Steven Andrews